BartoszBialkowski/Embedded_C/README.md

 # Embedded_C

-Project includes modules that are responsible for control of diodes led, buttons, servo nad UART transmission
+Project includes modules that are responsible for control of microcontroler in C language, such us: leds, buttons, servo nad UART transmission